Wallace fountain: Colonnade model

 This model was the last to be realized.
 The general shape resembles that of the Large Model and the caryatids were replaced with small columns to reduce the cost of fabrication.
 The dome was also less pointy and the lower part more curved.

-Although 30 of these were made, today there remain only two, one on rue de Rémusat and the other on avenue des Ternes.
+Although 30 of these were made, today there remain only two, one on the Rue de Rémusat and the other on the Avenue des Ternes.

 Placement

 The choice of the location of the fountains was left to the city of Paris.
 They needed to be placed at the will of the public in a practical manner and integrated in the most harmonious fashion with the environment.
 Most were placed in squares or at the intersections of two roads.
 The responsibility for choosing such locations fell to Eugene Belgrand, a hydraulic engineer and Director of Water and Sewers of Paris who worked with the prefect Georges-Eugène Haussmann.

 Today

 Most of the 100 grand model Wallace fountains currently in Paris function and distribute perfectly potable water.
 Once, these fountains were rare points of free water in the city, much to the relief of the homeless and poor.
 Today, they are among more than 1,200 points of free, clean drinking water dispensed to citizens and visitors by the city water company, Eau de Paris.

 The fountains work from March 15 to November 15 (the risk of freezing during the months of winter would imperil the internal plumbing), are regularly maintained and are repainted every few years.

 They are an integral part of the Parisian landscape, of the same importance as the Eiffel Tower or the street urchins of Montmartre.

 In Amélie, the cinegraphic piece about the glory of Parisian folklore, Jean-Pierre Jeunet baptised a personality Madeleine Wallace (she cried like a madeleine, or like a Wallace fountain), although the English subtitled version renamed the character of Madeleine, to Madeleine Wells for cultural understanding.

 Wallace fountains have been a beloved part of the Paris streetscape for almost 150 years.
-These monuments have never suffered from public criticism.
-They have always been respected.
-However, only two Wallace fountains, both located in Place Louis Lépine, are classified as registered historic monuments.
+However, only two Wallace fountains, both located in the Place Louis Lépine, are classified as registered historic monuments.

 In 2018, the Society of the Wallace Fountains (La Société des Fontaines Wallace) was registered in France as an international, non-profit association governed by the French law of July 1901.
 The Society's purpose is education and information.
 Its mission is to promote, preserve and protect the Wallace fountains for future generation.
 In addition, the Society recognizes and encourages partnerships for the common good in the spirit of Sir Richard Wallace.